Savute Safari Lodge is situated in the Chobe National Park in Botswana.

 Usual board basis: Full Board

-For afternoon tea there was a savory and a sweet selection – chicken satay wraps and a strawberry cheesecake.
+For afternoon tea you can expect a savory and a sweet offering – we were served chicken satay wraps and a strawberry cheesecake.

 Dinner was very nice without being spectacularly imaginative.
 A starter of pumpkin soup with fresh bread was followed by a main course of roast chicken with lots of vegetables and a very tasty tomato salsa.
 Dessert was crème brûlée with custard.